janardhankobaka/Employee_attrition_dashboard/README.md

 # Employee_attrition_dashboard
-📌 Project Description: Employee Attrition Prediction Dashboard
+#📌 Project : Employee Attrition Prediction Dashboard

 This project is a web-based dashboard that helps organizations predict whether an employee is likely to leave the company (also known as employee attrition or churn ).

-🔍 What It Does:
+#🔍 What It Does:

 Takes in employee details like age, job role, distance from office, monthly income, and more.